ik61635/innovify/README.md

 Pre -Requisites
 Maven and Java 8

-To Run
+#To install dependencies and run
 mvn clean install

+#To run
+mvn test

-Report will be generated inside below folder
+#Report will be generated inside below folder with name index.html
 \target\site\serenity